aluwoee/DAA.3assignment/README.md

 | input_large.json | 18 | 450 | 7.33 | 1.36 | 12926 |
 | input_extralarge.json | 27 | 1600 | 25.21 | 2.00 | 46820 |

----

 ## Analysis and Comparison

-In theoretical and practical results:
-- **Prim’s algorithm** shows stable performance for smaller and dense networks.
-- **Kruskal’s algorithm** consistently performs faster on large and sparse graphs due to edge sorting and disjoint set operations.
+In practice, **Kruskal’s algorithm** showed better results for larger graphs because of efficient edge sorting and union operations.
+**Prim’s algorithm** performed faster for small or dense graphs where the number of edges is high.
-- Both algorithms always produce identical MST total weights, confirming correctness.
+Both algorithms produced identical MST total weights, confirming correctness.

----

 ## Conclusions

-- For **dense graphs**, Prim’s algorithm tends to be more efficient.
+- Prim’s algorithm is better suited for **dense** graphs.
-- For **sparse or large graphs**, Kruskal’s algorithm is usually faster and easier to implement.
+- Kruskal’s algorithm is preferable for **sparse** and **large** graphs.
-- Execution time differences grow with graph size, highlighting the importance of algorithm selection in real-world optimization problems.
+- Execution time differences become more noticeable as the graph size increases.

-Both methods proved correct and efficient for different scenarios of the city network problem.

----
+- Both approaches are valid for real-world optimization tasks such as network or transportation design.

 ## References

-- Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. *Introduction to Algorithms*, MIT Press.
+- T. H. Cormen et al., *Introduction to Algorithms*, MIT Press
-- Course materials from *Design and Analysis of Algorithms*, Astana IT University.
+- Course materials from *Design and Analysis of Algorithms*
-- Example datasets generated and tested in Java 17 with Maven.
+- Experimental datasets and visual tests created in Java 17 with Maven